harrisonpage/brap/README.md

     title          Page title shown by client
-    favicon        URL to an ico, png or gif file for your browser to consume geolocation    Set to "enabled" to pass lon, lat and address to the server deref          URL to a dereferer service
+    favicon        URL to an ico, png or gif file for your browser to consume deref          URL to a dereferer service
     icons          Dictionary of username to image, width and height alias          Link a username to another to avoid duplicate icon entries